 What should I bring to an appointment?

-- Please be on time to your appointment.
+Please be on time for your appointment.
 Remember, you will be disenrolled if you miss two appointments.
 Please be respectful of the time medical providers and their offices are donating for your care.
 Missing your appointments delays services to you as well as other patients in need.

 What should I do after my first Anchorage Project Access scheduled appointment is over?